 Of course it’s perfectly acceptable to roll up sleeve and cuff pants but it’s not okay to wear short hems that bear mid-section skin.

 Finally, don’t roll out the winter gear too soon.
 Go slow.
-Knit caps and scarfs will come out of the closet when the weather cools but don’t wear them all at once too early in the season.
+Knit caps and scarves will come out of the closet when the weather cools but don’t wear them all at once too early in the season.

 Remember, fall can bring unexpected changes in weather.
 Keep coats and rain boots close by just in case.